kubeflow/pipelines/components/aws/sagemaker/TrainingJob/README.md

 ```

 You might also want to look at the [TrainingJob API reference](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html) for a detailed explaination of parameters.

-## Samples
-Head over to the [samples](./samples/) directory and follow the README to create jobs on SageMaker.

 ## References
 - [Model Training on SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-training.html)